MichaelTMiyoshi/DesignWithMiyoshi/Portfolio/README.md

 Each of these semester reflections should be about ½ page or more (single-spaced 12 point font).

+## Leadership
+Students accumulate leadership points in and out of class.
+These points are also part of the students' final grades.

 ## Self Assessment
 Finally, the students must give me individual self-assessments.
 These self-assessments take into account the quality and quantity of their modeling work as well as the quality and completeness of the written documents listed above.
 These self-assessments are discussed with me and together we determine the students' final grades.